What is a CD and what are CD rates?

 FAQs

-Raisin is a digital platform that gives savers unparalleled access to a variety of deposit products through the convenience of a single account, helping you unlock the growth potential of your cash savings.
+Raisin is a free digital platform that gives savers unparalleled access to a variety of deposit products through the convenience of a single login, helping you unlock the growth potential of your cash savings.

-Raisin customers use the platform to fund federally insured deposit products offered by numerous U.S. banks and credit unions with a wide range of maturities and APYs (annual percentage yield), allowing you to build a savings strategy to suit your earning and liquidity needs.
+With the Raisin platform, you can fund deposit products offered by federally regulated banks and credit unions with a wide range of maturities and APYs (annual percentage yield), allowing you to build a savings strategy to suit your earning and liquidity needs.

-Raisin is not a bank.
+Raisin is not a bank or credit union.
 It provides the digital “storefront” where banks and credit unions can promote their deposit products.

-Raisin is operated by Raisin LLC, a 100% subsidiary of Raisin GmbH, a trailblazer for open banking in the deposits and investments space.
-In the U.S., Raisin helps banks and credit unions improve their deposit funding by offering national reach for their retail deposit products, and provides savers with better access, more choice and higher convenience when evaluating savings products from FDIC insured banks and NCUA insured credit unions.
+Raisin is operated by Raisin Solutions US LLC, a 100% subsidiary of Raisin SE, a trailblazer for open banking in the deposits and investments space.
+In the U.S., Raisin helps banks and credit unions improve their deposit funding by offering national reach for their retail deposit products, and provides savers with better access, more choice and higher convenience when evaluating savings products from federally regulated banks and credit unions.

-Your Raisin account gives you access to savings accounts and certificates of deposit offered by a variety of banks and credit unions with the security of federal deposit insurance.
+Your Raisin login gives you access to savings accounts and certificates of deposit offered by a variety of banks and credit unions.
 These products include:

-High-yield Savings Account (HYSA).
-As its name indicates, this account type functions like a traditional savings account — with typically no restrictions on depositing and withdrawing funds — but earns interest (or dividends in the case of credit union savings products) at rates that are higher than the national average for standard savings accounts.
+• High-yield Savings Account (HYSA).
+As its name indicates, this account type functions like a traditional savings account—with typically no restrictions on depositing and withdrawing funds—but earns interest at rates that are higher than the national average for standard savings accounts.

-Fixed Term CD.
-With this longstanding savings vehicle, funds are held for a fixed term, and a competitive APY (annual percentage yield) provides safe, predictable earnings.
+• Fixed Term CD.
+With this longstanding savings vehicle, funds are held for a fixed term, and a competitive interest rate provides safe, predictable earnings.
 In contrast to No Penalty CDs, typically you are charged a fee if you do not complete the full term of the Fixed Term CD.

 Interest (or dividend in the case of credit union savings products) is compounded daily and posted to your account monthly.